Grove

 An enterprise technology architect with 18 years of building end-to-end systems that have fundamentally changed the trajectory of healthcare companies.
 He thinks in full stacks, not features, and understands the complete picture of what a healthcare organization needs: from the clinical workflow at the point of care to the health plan backend submitting encounters to CMS.

-He has designed and orchestrated enterprise platforms for providers, payers, and integrated delivery networks, bringing that rare, full-spectrum fluency to Grove PACE.
-When he says this platform can be built, he's speaking from a career of doing exactly that, at exactly this scale.
+He has designed and orchestrated enterprise platforms for providers, payers, and integrated delivery networks, bringing that rare, full-spectrum fluency to Grove.
+When he says this engine can be built and scaled across care models, he is speaking from a career of doing exactly that.

 Enterprise Architecture Health Plan Systems Provider Technology 18+ Years